daquinterop/Py_DSSATTools/README.md

 3. Run the model by calling the run() method.
 You can close the simulation environment by calling the close() method.

-The model outputs are storage in the `outputs` attribute.
-Up to date the only model output parsed into `outputs` is 'PlantGro'.
+The model outputs are storage in the `output` attribute.
+Up to date the next output are available: PlantGro, Weather, SoilWat, SoilOrg.

 ## DSSATTools.soil module